tari-project/rfcs/src/RFC-0202_TariScriptOpcodes.md

 In addition to the failures mentioned:
 * Fails with `VerifyFailed` if any signature is invalid.

-##### ToRistrettoPoint,
+##### ToRistrettoPoint

-Pops the top element from the stack, either a scalar or a hash, calculates the corresponding Ristretto point, and pushes the result to the stack.
+Pops the top element from the stack (either a scalar or a hash), parses it canonically as a Ristretto secret key if possible, computes the corresponding Ristretto public key, and pushes this value to the stack.

 * Fails with `StackUnderflow` if the stack is empty.
-* Fails with `IncompatibleTypes` if the stack item is not a valid 32 byte sequence.
+* Fails with `IncompatibleTypes` if the stack item is not either a scalar or a hash.
+* Fails with `InvalidInput` if the stack item cannot be canonically parsed as a Ristretto secret key.

 ### Miscellaneous